explodecomputer/EEPE_2016/worksheets/whole_genomes.md

 Note that you can't actually see the `.bin` files - they are binary files that have machine stored numerical values.
 This makes it much faster to read the data, and makes for much smaller storage space than if they were human readable text files.

-We can read this data into R though.
-Using R Studio open up the
+We can read this data into R though and explore what it looks like.
+Using R Studio open up the R script located in `software/analyse_grm.R`.

 ## Using kinships to estimate heritability